petercl8/PET_Machine_Learning_Datamake/README-PMLD.txt

 =====================
 The files in this file tree were created to generate a dataset including ground truths, sinograms, and image reconstructions for rebinned and non-rebinned data.

+git-*.bat: Various batch files used to maintain the repository.
+Not necessary to run the code.

 XCAT_phantomInfo.ods: spreadsheet with full xcat phantom information.

 XCAT_sortingInfo.csv: comma-separated value file.
 This is smaller spreadsheet with information useful for sorting phantoms into training set, test set, validation set, etc.